TaaabsElements/taaabs-remote-resources/README.md

-# taaabs-remote-ressources
+# taaabs-remote-resources

-`<taaabs-remote-ressources>` is a graphical representation of the user choice for an available resource on the KTBS.
+`<taaabs-remote-resources>` is a graphical representation of the user choice for an available resource on the KTBS.

 @use Samotraces.Ktbs.Resource

-@element taaabs-remote-ressources
+@element taaabs-remote-resources